 At this level of income — below $12,550 annually — things that most people take for granted become genuine concerns.

-In addition, many childcare facilities can choose whether or not to accept these vouchers, similar to how Section 8 housing or Medicaid works.
-As a result, it’s difficult for low-income parents to find quality childcare for their children.
-That means parents have to stay at home instead of working, compounding their money problems.
+In addition, many child-care facilities can choose whether or not to accept these vouchers, similar to how Section 8 housing or Medicaid works.
+As a result, it’s difficult for low-income parents in America to find quality child care.
+So poverty often forces American parents to stay at home and take care of their children instead of working, compounding their money problems.

 Additional Facts and Stats on Child Poverty in America